dubaidesign/dubaidesign.github.io/service/index.md

 ## More about my Services

-I offer a comprehensive implementation of websites, starting from graphics, through CMS administration panel to individually prepared modules.
+As [Freelance Web Designer Dubai](/) I offer a comprehensive implementation of websites, starting from graphics, through CMS administration panel to individually prepared modules.

 When designing and implementing the site I strongly rely on: